 Employers often require of non-U.S. qualifications to ensure you meet the education or training requirements for a position.
 Transferring Licenses or Degrees Earned Outside the United States offers information on the non-U.S. qualification evaluation process.

 Understand and public sector versus private sector employment

 Non-U.S. citizen spouses with the required job skills may apply for non-sensitive positions with the U.S. government, but without full U.S. citizenship, getting a position requiring a security clearance may be difficult.
 Military spouse preference is currently not applicable if you are not a U.S. citizen.
 Learn more about government positions and apply for jobs on the USAJOBS Employment Portal.

 Typically, finding a job in the private sector takes less time than finding a government position, so if you need a job quickly, target the private sector as your primary focus.
-Consider starting your job search on the Military Spouse Employment Partnership Job Search where you’ll find open positions from hundreds of companies and organizations interested in hiring military spouses.
+Consider starting your job search on the Military Spouse Employment Partnership Job Search, where you’ll find open positions from hundreds of companies and organizations committed to hiring military spouses.
 If you’re seeking a position in the private sector, employers can ask about your eligibility to work in the United States, but they shouldn’t ask if you are a military spouse or inquire about your citizenship status unless it is a requirement for the job.

 Stress your language skills

 If you speak a language other than English, either as your primary or secondary language, make sure to highlight those skills on your resume and in your cover letter.
 Many employers are very interested in hiring bilingual employees.
 When searching for positions in either the public or private sector, use the term “bilingual,” and indicate the language you speak and your location to bring up listings of potential jobs on popular search engines.
 To narrow the results, you may also want to put in the type of position you are seeking.

 If you aren’t comfortable with spoken or written English, you may want to investigate courses to polish your skills to make your job search easier.
 Consider the following resources: